dywsjtu/apparate/EXPERIMENTS.md

 ### Hardware Setup

 We have tested Apparate on CPU nodes on Cloudlab.
-TODO.
+We will provide more instructions on obtaining

 ### Downloading Data